nmukhlis/go8-internal-carbon-pricing/README.md

 ![Total score vs. recommendation](figures/01_total_score_by_recommendation.png)

-The reason: **no Go8 university bills its departments for utilities or decentralises its budget.** Without that, a department literally cannot respond to a carbon price — so a sophisticated carbon fee isn't viable no matter how good the university's climate governance looks on paper.
+The reason: **no Go8 university bills its departments for utilities or decentralises its budget according to their public statement.** Without that, a department literally cannot respond to a carbon price.
+So a sophisticated carbon fee isn't viable no matter how good the university's climate governance looks on paper.
+The are nuaunces and I highly recommend reading `Final_Research_Nabil_M.pdf`'s discussion section.

 ![Dimension comparison](figures/02_dimension_comparison.png)